Hilton Honors American Express Cards: New Limited-Time Offers

 Since the huge megabanks still pay essentially zero interest, everyone should at least have a separate, no-fee online savings account to piggy-back onto your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates and solid user experience.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

-• The top saving rate at the moment: Pibank at 4.60% APY (no min), but they have some weird restrictions; like you can only use wire/Plaid to deposit and wire transfers to withdraw funds?!
-CineFi (no min) dropped a bit to 4.25% APY, a division of First Entertainment Credit Union.
-OnPath FCU also dropped to 4.25% APY with $25,000 minimum balance.
-CIT Platinum Savings held at 3.75% APY with $5,000+ balance.
+• The top saving rate at the moment: Pibank at 4.40% APY (no min), but they have some weird restrictions; you can only use wire/Plaid to deposit and wire transfers to withdraw funds?!
+CineFi (no min) is at 4.34% APY, a division of Southern Bancorp Bank.
+OnPath FCU held at 4.25% APY with $25,000 minimum balance.
+CIT Platinum Savings held at 3.75% APY with $5,000+ balance, with a new 4.10% APY for 6 months Boost promotion; open your account by 5/31.
 There are many banks in between.

 • Here is a limited survey of high-yield savings accounts.
 They aren’t the top rates, but a group that have historically kept it relatively competitive such that I like to track their history.
-This month they start at 3.30% APY on up.
+This month they start at 3.10% APY on up.

 Short-term guaranteed rates (1 year and under)